Wait, Can I Make a Baked Potato in the Air Fryer?

 I did some research, and it was inconclusive., What I concluded, however, was that there seemed to be no harm in doing it, and for any of us who have cleaned up an oven or a microwave after an unpierced potato has exploded, it seemed like erring on the side of caution was a good move.

-How to Cook Potatoes in an Air Fryer
+How to Cook Baked Potato in Air Fryer

 Prick the potatoes in a few spots with a fork.
 You don’t have to stab them in a billion spots, three or four stabs seems good enough.